cern-mig/dev-tools/java/readme.md

 Code Style
 ==========

-The chosed code style is to use 4 spaces for indentation, no tabs and no mixed in tabs and spaces.
+The chosen code style is to use 4 spaces for indentation, no tabs and no mixed in tabs and spaces.

 IntelliJ IDEA code reformat has been ran on all source code files,